spineo/RGButterflyDocs/README.md

 ![Settings](images/Settings.jpg)

-### Access and Alerts
+### Privacy, Access and Alerts

-Access pertains to Camera, Photo Library, and Internet.
-Alerts cover a variety of use cases (though most are informational alerts).
+This App does not store user or location information.
+Specific privacy settings must be enabled in order to access the Camera or Photo Library.
+Alerts cover a variety of use cases (though most alerts are informational).
 More information on Access and Alerts can be found __[here](AccessAndAlerts.md)__.